ecatkins/podcast_clips/README.md

 1. Text summarization models are typically trained on news articles, which are typically much shorter than a podcast.
 I was not sure how well this would work on a podcast.
 They also typically have a token limit, which would be a problem for a podcast.
 2. The sliding window approach to candidate clips, would not work well with a document embedding model.
 The model would need to be run on each candidate clip, which would be very slow.

-# The Implemenation & Deployment
+## Implemenation & Deployment

 Typically for Machine Learning POCs, I find it useful to draw a line between the solution and the deployment.
 This is because the deployment of a POC, is almost always a temporary implementation.
 I will build out a python module that implements the solution, and then I will have the deployment consume that implementation.

 This allows me to focus on iterating on the solution (often in a Jupyter Notebook), and then I can focus on the deployment once I am happy with the solution.

 NB: I am assuming that the user has access audio transcripts in the same format as the sample data.
-I have intentially not built any data validation into this POC.
+I have intentionally not built any data validation into this POC.

-## The Python Module
+### The Python Module

 In this case, I have built the `Clipper` module (see [clipper.py](clipper.py)), which implements the solution.
 It takes in transcript data, audio data & a desired save location for the audio clip.